MarkWattsBoomi/FlowComponentModel/README.md

 This is an extension of the FlowComponent but adds the features of google charts allowing you to create a chart by simply setting the axis names and specifying which model data columns represent them.
 For more complex data you can override the buildData() method.

+### FlowMessageBox & FlowDialogBox

+Implementations of modal popup windows to show information and present forms.

+### FlowContextMenu

+A self positioning context menu implementation allowing you to show a configurable list of clickable menu options.

 ## Features

 All componets give you access directly to: -